 In summer 2018 Ping announced the launch of a new line of juniors clubs designed to fit juniors from 4.5" to 5.2" or approximately ages 7 to 13 years old.
 The Prodi G junior golf sets have similar technology to Ping's very good adult clubs.
 What's more is that, if you buy a set of at least 5 clubs, Ping will provide a one-time free fitting to re-shaft, lengthen, re-weight or regrip the set of junior clubs.
 They have called this the "Get Golf Growing" program.

 The graphite shaft has 2 options, a kids regular flex and a kids stiffer flex.
 The standard length is 39.5 inches.
 The regular flex can be ordered in either 39.5 inches or 37.5 inches.
 The still flex has 39.5, 41 and 42.5 inch options.
 The loft is 15 degrees which is suitable for younger juniors.
+The driver head weight is approx. 190 grams which is roughly the same as the USKids drivers and the Flynn Golf VT Max drivers.

 Ping has also has developed a junior specific Ping driver that incorporates a lot of the technology of their adult clubs.
 The Ping G812 is designed for ages 8-12 and kids that are approx. 48” to 60” (4 feet to 5 feet) tall.
 Ping has incorporated a lightweight 40 gram junior shaft that is counterbalanced to offset the swing weight feel of a shorter shaft.